No matter how great the City of Sails is, there’s always the impulse to hop in the car and head out of Auckland on a road trip… it’s part of our DNA.

-Whether you want to unwind in nature, have an adventure or soak in the sights on a ferry before stopping for something to eat and drink, we have it all at our fingertips.
+Whether you want to unwind in nature, have an adventure or soak in the sights before stopping for something to eat and drink, we have it all at our fingertips.

 Here are eight epic day trips from Auckland for you to tick off one by one.

-Stalagmites or stalactite?
-Bring back those memories from high school science classes and drive two-and-a-half hours south of Auckland to the Waitomo Caves.
-These spectacular caves with glow rooms will have you oo-ing and ah-ing in amazement.
-The vast Ruakuri Cave is naturally decorated with limestone formations, waterfalls, and glow worms.
-The Waitomo Glow Worm Tour takes you on a boat through the cave, under the luminescent ceilings.
-It’s a tick off the bucket list, seeing the galaxy of glow worms in their natural habitat.
-If you prefer something a little more adventurous, Waitomo Caves is full of experiences.
-Take your pick between black water rafting, and abseiling inside the caves themselves.
-All this adventuring is sure to build up your appetite, so hit up Huhu Cafe for some of the best eats in town.
+All this adventuring is sure to build up your appetite, so hit up HUHU Cafe for some of the best eats in town.
 The sleek interior overlooks the Waitomo Village, with a cosy wood fire in winter, or an open-air deck in summer.
 Choose from a set dining menu, or graze to your liking from the standard lunch menu.
 Each dish has a wine to match, as well as Huhu’s collection of boutique New Zealand beers and ciders to choose from.
 After lunch, take a relaxing stroll around any one of Waitomo’s scenic walks.
 The options are endless.
-From the Waitomo Walkway outlining the famous limestone formations, to the Waikawau Tunnel with white cliffs and the only route to access the beautiful Waikawau Beach.
+From the Waitomo Walkway outlining the famous limestone formations to the Waikawau Tunnel—hewn through the rock by men with picks and shovels back in 1911—with white cliffs and is the only route to access the beautiful Waikawau Beach.